propertyhive/WP-Property-Hive-Stamp-Duty-Calculator/README.txt

 == Changelog ==

+= 1.0.4 =
+* Update to include 2017 budget changes regading first time buyers
+* Declared support for WordPress 4.9.1

 = 1.0.3 =
 * Provided ability to override template by creating a copy in yourtheme/propertyhive/stamp-duty-calculator.php
-* Declared support for WP 4.7.3
+* Declared support for WordPress 4.7.3

 = 1.0.2 =
 * Fix odd formatting of recently added checkbox